When random numbers cannot be left to chance

 Quantis continuously performs a live verification of its functioning to ensure that there is constantly full entropy, making it ideal as a source of randomness for encryption keys.
 This is in contrast to the deterministic random bit generators which often need to accumulate entropy over a long period of time from external sources before being able to generate the first secure key.

-Quantis has been certified by leading commercial entities, well-known international institutes and laboratories, and governments, from the Swiss Federal Office of Metrology (METAS certificate) to the Compliance Testing Laboratory UK (CTL certificate) as well as local and national gaming authorities worldwide.
-Quantis is also available as a Quantis AIS31 validated RNG.
+Quantis has been certified by leading commercial entities, well-known international institutes and governments worldwide, from the Swiss Federal Office of Metrology (METAS certificate) to the Compliance Testing Laboratory UK (CTL certificate).
+Quantis is also available as a Quantis AIS31 version, validated according to the German government’s stringent AIS31 test procedures.